Aaron Copland: Early years

 Copland began writing songs at the age of eight and a half.
 His earliest notated music, about seven bars he wrote when age 11, was for an opera scenario he created and called Zenatello.
 From 1913 to 1917 he took piano lessons with Leopold Wolfsohn, who taught him the standard classical fare.
 Copland's first public music performance was at a Wanamaker's recital.
-By the age of 15, after attending a concert by Polish composer-pianist Ignacy Jan Paderewski, Copland decided to become a composer.
-At age 16, Copland heard his first symphony at the Brooklyn Academy of Music.
+By age 15, after attending a concert by Polish composer-pianist Ignacy Jan Paderewski, Copland decided to become a composer.
+At 16, he heard his first symphony, at the Brooklyn Academy of Music.
 After attempts to further his music study from a correspondence course, Copland took formal lessons in harmony, theory, and composition from Rubin Goldmark, a noted teacher and composer of American music (who had given George Gershwin three lessons).
 Goldmark, with whom Copland studied between 1917 and 1921, gave the young Copland a solid foundation, especially in the Germanic tradition.
-As Copland stated later: "This was a stroke of luck for me.
+As Copland later said: "This was a stroke of luck for me.
 I was spared the floundering that so many musicians have suffered through incompetent teaching."
-But Copland also commented that the maestro had "little sympathy for the advanced musical idioms of the day" and his "approved" composers ended with Richard Strauss.
+But Copland also said that Goldmark had "little sympathy for the advanced musical idioms of the day" and his "approved" composers ended with Richard Strauss.

 Copland's graduation piece from his studies with Goldmark was a three-movement piano sonata in a Romantic style.
-But he had also composed more original and daring pieces which he did not share with his teacher.
+But he had also composed more original and daring pieces that he did not share with his teacher.
 In addition to regularly attending the Metropolitan Opera and the New York Symphony, where he heard the standard classical repertory, Copland continued his musical development through an expanding circle of musical friends.
-After graduating from high school, Copland played in dance bands.
-Continuing his musical education, he received further piano lessons from Victor Wittgenstein, who found his student to be "quiet, shy, well-mannered, and gracious in accepting criticism."
+After graduating from high school, he played in dance bands.
+Continuing his musical education, he received further piano lessons from Victor Wittgenstein, who found him "quiet, shy, well-mannered, and gracious in accepting criticism".
 Copland's fascination with the Russian Revolution and its promise for freeing the lower classes drew a rebuke from his father and uncles.
-In spite of that, in his early adult life, Copland would develop friendships with people with socialist and communist leanings.
+In spite of that, in his early adult life, Copland developed friendships with people who had socialist and communist leanings.